lilnpuma/ENPM808Y-Fundamentals-of-AI-and-Machine-Learning/README.md

 cd ENPM808Y-Fundamentals-of-AI-and-Machine-Learning-main
 pip install -r requirements.txt #Install necessary packages
 ```
-Omce completed, run the files using the following command as an example, or use an IDE of your choice.
+Once completed, run the files using the following command as an example, or use an IDE of your choice.
 ```bash
 python filename.py
 ```